gofynd/fdk-client-swift/documentation/APPLICATION.md

 Success.
-Check the example shown below or refer `RatingGetResponse` for more details.
+Check the example shown below or refer `ReviewMetricGetResponse` for more details.

-Schema: `RatingGetResponse`
+Schema: `ReviewMetricGetResponse`